- Adrenal Cancer

 Chemotherapy for Ovarian Cancer

 Chemotherapy is one of the main ways to treat ovarian cancer.
-It uses anticancer drugs.
+It uses anticancer drugs, which are usually given intravenously.
 The drugs kill or slow the growth of the cancer.
 You will almost always have chemotherapy and surgery to treat ovarian cancer.

 What happens during chemotherapy

-About one to four weeks after your surgery to remove ovarian tumors, you will likely begin chemotherapy.
-You'll have it for about six months.
+About 1 to 4 weeks after surgery to remove ovarian tumors, you will likely begin chemotherapy.
+You will most likely have it for about 6 months.

 How often you receive treatment will depend on the type of chemotherapy you receive.
-This depends on the size of the tumor and whether it is likely to spread quickly.
-You may have it every day, every week, every few weeks, or even once a month.
+The chemotherapy regimen will vary depending on the stage of the cancer and the amount of residual cancer remaining after cytoreductive (tumor debulking) surgery.
+You may have chemotherapy every day, every week, every few weeks, or even once a month.

 How and where you get the drugs

-You may receive the drugs intravenously through an IV.
-This is called systemic therapy.
+You may receive the drugs intravenously, meaning by vein, through an IV.
+This is known as systemic therapy.
 The drugs enter the bloodstream and reach all areas of your body.
-This makes the treatment especially useful if your cancer has spread beyond the ovaries.
+This makes the treatment especially effective if your cancer has spread beyond the ovaries.

-Or you may receive the drugs by injection directly into your abdomen.
+Another way you may receive the drugs is by injection directly into your abdomen.
 This is called intraperitoneal chemotherapy.
-Recent clinical trials show that using both delivery methods extends the survival of women with advanced ovarian cancer.
-Doctors may administer both intravenous and intraperitoneal therapies together.
+Recent clinical trials show that using both delivery methods (intravenous and intraperitoneal) extends the survival of women with advanced ovarian cancer.
 Occasionally drugs that are given by mouth can also be used.

 Most chemotherapy is given in a doctor's office or in the outpatient part of the hospital.
 The treatments can last several hours each.